 F.7.1.
-If the ICFR information submitted to the markets has been reviewed by the external auditor, in which case the company will have to include the corresponding report as an annex.
+If the ICFR information submitted to the markets has been reviewed by the External Auditor, in which case the company will have to include the corresponding report as an annex.
 Otherwise, it will have to explain why.

-Naturgy has deemed it pertinent to ask the external auditor to issue a report referring to the information on the Internal Control System over Financial Reporting (ICFR).
+Naturgy has deemed it pertinent to ask the External Auditor to issue a report referring to the information on the Internal Control System of Financial Reporting (ICFR).

-G DEGREE OF COMPLIANCE WITH THE CORPORATE GOVERNANCE RECOMMENDATIONS
+G DECREE OF COMPLIANCE WITH THE CORPORATE GOVERNANCE RECOMMENDATIONS

-State the degree of compliance of the company in respect of the recommendations regarding the Good Governance Code of Listed Companies.
+State the degree of compliance of the Company in respect of the recommendations regarding the Good Governance Code of Listed Companies.